FindArticles FindArticles

 • How it stacks up

-• What advertisers will ask next
+• What advertisers will demand next

 • The bigger picture

-How the 17.3M was counted
+How the 17.3M was calculated

-Why this matters for YouTube and the NFL
+Why this matters for YouTube and the N.F.L.

 Creator-led broadcast bets